 4. Employees Chained to the Desk

 Can your employees be reached timely even when they are on a business trip?
-Can your employees take work calls from personal devices yet presenting the company number?
+Can your employees take work calls from personal devices yet present the company number?
 Like it or not, the BYOD trend is inevitable.
 If everything you do with your current system takes place on-site, you are in drastic need of mobility, and even unified communications.
-If your service provider fails to offer a desktop or mobile softphone that enables your employees to have consistent communication experience across multiple devices, it’s time to look for other options.
+If your service provider fails to offer a desktop or mobile softphone that enables your employees to have a consistent communication experience across multiple devices, it’s time to look for other options.

 At Yeastar, we offer free UC softphone to enable anywhere anytime business communication.
-With Linkus softphone, you can make and receive calls with a uniformed corporate number, setting up call forwarding rules, check call history and voicemails from your cell phone or desktop.
-Better yet, IM, presence and CRM integration is also available to assist team collaboration.
+With Linkus softphone, you can make and receive calls with a uniformed corporate number, setting up call forwarding rules, check call history, and voicemails from your cell phone or desktop.
+Better yet, IM, presence, and CRM integration is also available to assist team collaboration.

 5. Being Vulnerable to System Outage

 You should always have a Plan B, or even a Plan C if needs be.
 Despite all the advantages, VoIP is not 100% risk-free.
-Even for small businesses, lacking a failover plan in event of system outage could have immediate and hurtful consequences.
+Even for small businesses, lacking a failover plan in event of a system outage could have immediate and hurtful consequences.
 Studies found that North American businesses lose $700 billion a year to IT downtime.
 There are several ways to ensure that calling is never interrupted.
 Below are 2 popular options offered by Yeastar for your reference.

 - Your phone system can be backed up with a resilient hot standby, where a redundant PBX server mirrors your primary phone system in real-time and take over instantly upon failure of the primary phone system.

-- In case of short disruption of Internet service, a pre-configured 4G LTE failover on your phone system can provide immediate cost-effective alternate connections.
+- In case of a short disruption of Internet service, a pre-configured 4G LTE failover on your phone system can provide immediate cost-effective alternate connections.